pypa/distlib/docs/tutorial.rst

 .. index::
    single: Scripts; specifying custom executables

 You may need to specify a custom executable for shebang lines.
 To do this, set the :attr:`executable` attribute of a :class:`ScriptMaker` instance to the absolute Unicode path of the executable which you want to be written to the shebang lines of scripts.
 If not specified, the executable running the :class:`ScriptMaker` code is used.
 If the value has spaces, you should surround it with double quotes.
+You can use the :func:`enquote_executable` function for this.

+.. versionchanged:: 0.3.1
+   The :func:`enquote_executable` function was an internal function :func:`_enquote_executable` in earlier versions.

 Generating variants of a script